 Research suggests that the key indicator of whether someone will become an entrepreneur is that their parents were entrepreneurs.
 This is my case.

 I grew up in the Highlands of Scotland on a hill farm.
-My father and uncle ran the two biggest restaurants in the local area, and my dad also managed the farm, which had self-catering accommodation, sheep, beef, cows and a handful of chickens.
+My father and uncle ran the two biggest restaurants in the local area, and my dad also managed the farm, which had self-catering accommodation, sheep, cows, chickens, Jack Russells and cats.

 From the Scottish hills to a thriving marketing consultancy in the most vibrant neighbourhood of London, this is my business story and the 15 vital lessons I’ve learned along the way.